arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

     cloudAQI = airQualityIndex;

   } else {
-    Serial.println("- ERROR: One or more sensors are disabled.");
+    Serial.println("- ERROR: One or more sensors are disabled!");
   }
 }
 ```